 For Health and For Peasants is a scheme to let consumers get healthier food and help peasants get more earning by conducting and interviewing in every stage.
 In the “sphere of interest”, government officials encourage contractors to buy SLIM earthworms, and peasants work for them.
 Then, green food will be produced, that more and more consumers will choose for their health.
 More people choose SLIM green vegetables, more money peasants can get.

+（改）

 4 Implement

 To understand if our scheme consistent with the actual situation, so we interviewed key stakeholders in every stage.